LexProfi/EvaCortex/papers/Synthetic_Consciousness.md

 # Synthetic Consciousness: Reasoning as the Root of Subjective Experience
+---

+> **EvaCortex is a foundation for agents that not only respond — but think, reason, and architect themselves over time.**

+---

+> _This paper does not include implementation details.
+It abstracts the cognitive model for conceptual and exploratory purposes only._

 >Whereas prior documents outlined subjective cognition from a system design view, this paper reframes synthetic consciousness as a philosophical and architectural problem — resolved not through simulation, but structure.